webRTC-io/webrtc.io-demo/README.md

 node server.js
 ```

-Ïn a version of Chrome that have webRTC support.
+In a version of Chrome that have webRTC support.

 go to [localhost:8000](http://localhost:8000)